spotlightpa/poor-richard/content/news/2024-05-02-wesa_spotlight_PA_opioid_05_01.md

 <a href="https://www.documentcloud.org/documents/24601352-cameron-response?responsive=1&amp;title=1">Cameron</a> and <a href="https://www.documentcloud.org/documents/24604438-mahon-ans?responsive=1&amp;title=1">Schuylkill</a> Counties initially denied open records requests from Spotlight PA, saying the trust had yet to determine whether the spending described in their reports complied with the requirements of the opioid settlements.
 After an appeal to the state Office of Open Records, Cameron provided <a href="https://www.documentcloud.org/documents/24628737-cameron?responsive=1&amp;title=1">its report</a>.
 The news organization’s appeal of Schuylkill’s denial was pending as of April 30.

 Earlier this year, members of the oversight board approved a plan to review these spending reports in secret committee meetings, <a href="https://www.spotlightpa.org/news/2024/03/opioid-settlement-secret-review/">despite a court order requiring that the trust follow the state’s open meetings law</a>.
-The trust says <a href="https://www.paopioidtrust.org/press-release/2024/opioid-trust-fund-recipients-report-expenditure">“additional review”</a> will take place at public meetings scheduled for May 2 and June 20.
+The trust took public action on programs on May 2 and says <a href="https://www.paopioidtrust.org/press-release/2024/opioid-trust-fund-recipients-report-expenditure">“additional review”</a> will take place at a public meeting on June 20.

 <a href="https://www.paopioidtrust.org/payment,-spending-and-reporting/reporting">The trust recently published</a> a summary of reported spending by category, but that information does not identify specific counties or other local agencies.

-While county officials wait to hear if the trust will publicly approve their strategies, people like Cathleen Palm are reviewing the available records to learn about counties’ decisions.
+In the meantime, people like Cathleen Palm are reviewing the available records to learn about counties’ decisions.

 The Berks County resident is the founder of the Center for Children’s Justice, which advocates for child protection and family issues.
 She said she believes the reports can help advocates with limited resources influence the process going forward.